zammad/zammad-admin-documentation/channels/chat.rst

 **Requirements**

+Zammad chat comes in two flavors: a version with and without jQuery.
+You can choose which one you prefer by toggling the **With jQuery** switch that will display the appropriate code snippet below.

-Zammad chat requires jQuery.
-If you don't already use it on your website include it like this:
+For jQuery version, if you don't already use it on your website, make sure to first include it like this:

 ``<script src="https://code.jquery.com/jquery-3.6.0.min.js"></script>``

 You have two options to implement the chat on your website:

-- Automatically show chat (that's the default-setting)
+- Automatically show the chat (that's the default setting)
-- or manually open chat.
+- or manually open the chat.

 **Chat restrictions**